-As part of ACTC’s transition to a model of distributed collaboration, the Museum Fellows Program is managed by Augsburg College.
+As part of ACTC’s transition to a model of distributed collaboration, the Museum Fellows Program is managed by Augsburg University.
 For more information please contact Michael Lansing: firstname.lastname@example.org

 A partnership with the Minnesota Historical Society, the Museum Fellows program provides unique pre-professional and service learning opportunities to ACTC students interested in a career in museums or public history.

 About the Program

 ACTC Museum Fellows study challenges related to the underrepresentation of communities of color and American Indian Nations in historical organizations and public history graduate programs.

 Since cultural organizations tend to be representative of the social structures and political traditions of the groups who created them, it can take a determined effort to make their staff, programs and collections more reflective of minority populations.
 Communities need to “see themselves” in the work of cultural organizations in order to identify with their missions.

 For museums, diversity and community engagement are not issues of political correctness.
 The demographic shifts in American society require the leaders of state historical organizations and museums to diversify the perspective of their organizations in order to truly fulfill their missions.

 The Museum Fellows Program is funded in part by Minnesota Legacy Funds.

 The ACTC Museum Fellows program is hosted by Augsburg’s Department of History and is open to students from all ACTC schools.
 Museum Fellows participate in a three-part program: